solisinvictum/borgrestore/README.md

 In this repo is a PKGBUILD for Arch based operating systems.

-For any other system, just move the script "borgrestore" to /usr/bin for example and "borgrestore.conf" to "/etc/borgrestore/".
+For any other (Linux-) system, just move the script "borgrestore" to /usr/bin for example and "borgrestore.conf" to "/etc/borgrestore/".

 # What else is coming in this repo?